 What is trauma?
 What is historical trauma?
 How do these affect our workplace and the people we serve?
 What can we do to improve our setting and help our patients and community?
+How do we integrate this in supervision?

 What Is Trauma?